hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

  <hr>

 #### 10
-# Teaching Frustration, Hard to teach Keras Machine Learning using EdgeImpulse
+# Teaching Frustration: Hard to teach Keras Machine Learning using EdgeImpulse

 Don't get me wrong, EdgeImpulse is amazing for simplifying machine learning.
 I can teach an entire class of grade 10's in 40 minutes how to make a vision classification model to classify a pen from unknowns and they actually understand how to do it, but making your own models that work is a bit harder.